Epistemic Errors of Imperfect Multitask Learners When Distributions Shift: PROOFS

-\paragraph{Bayesian transfer learning in total variation neighborhoods.} We here provide epistemic error bounds for the setting where the constraints of both the Bayesian transfer learning setting and each of the two total variation neighborhood models are met.
+We here provide epistemic error bounds for the setting where the constraints of both the Bayesian transfer learning setting and each of the two total variation neighborhood models are met.